 Beagle Security automates much of the heavy lifting required for ASVS implementation.

-By combining ASVS with Beagle Security, organizations can move from manual, periodic assessments to continuous, automated compliance monitoring.
+By using ASVS with Beagle Security, organizations can switch from doing manual checks every now and then to having automatic, continuous compliance monitoring.

 Final thoughts